Wright Institute Pipeline to Advanced Degrees

 MISSION

-The Wright Institute Pipeline to Advanced Degrees (WIPAD) aims to help diversify the field of psychology by creating a pipeline for underrepresented students, especially Black, Indigenous, People of Color (BIPOC) and first generation college students.
-To this end, WIPAD supports two primary programs: (1) Psychology Internship Program and (2) Diversity Recruitment Program.
-Both are designed to educate, empower, and inspire historically underrepresented and excluded students to explore and pursue advanced degrees and careers in mental health.
+The Wright Institute Pipeline to Advanced Degrees (WIPAD) aims to increase access and representation within the field of psychology by creating a pipeline for historically underrepresented students, including Black, Indigenous, People of Color (BIPOC) and first generation college students.
+To this end, WIPAD supports three primary programs: (1) Psychology Internship Program, (2) Diversity Recruitment Program, and (3) Psychology Outreach Program.
+These programs are designed to educate, empower, and inspire historically underrepresented students to explore and pursue advanced degrees and careers in mental health.

 OBJECTIVES